-The Real Madrid and Portugal star boasts an extraordinary set of athletic skills, combining rapid pace and agility with elite aerial ability and power.
+The Man Utd and Portugal star boasts an extraordinary set of athletic skills, combining rapid pace and agility with elite aerial ability and power.

 Ronaldo was not born with those traits, though; the rippling physique we see today is a marked transformation from the skinny teenager that arrived at Manchester United from Sporting back in 2003.

 So how was the incredible athlete and five-time Ballon d'Or winner created?

 With the help of 15 fitness tips Ronaldo revealed himself, Goal takes a look at the secrets behind his strength and speed.

 First thing's first: start with a warm-up to decrease the risk of injury.
 "In training we do a few laps of the pitch, stretching and cardio warm-up exercises," Ronaldo explains.

 "Make sure you do something similar in your training, even if it is jogging to the gym or a warm up on the treadmill or bicycle."